A man emerges from the slums of Rio to lead the nonviolent cultural movement known as Afro-reggae.

 The uncredited musician who appears teaching Anderson and the other AfroReggae members how to play percussion instruments, and who is responsible for conceiving the very basis of the AfroReggae band sound is Marcos Suzano.
 See more

-Referenced in 30 for 30: The Two Escobars
+Referenced in The Two Escobars